developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 #### Unregister the callback:

 		:::Java
+		//Create new intent
-		Intent intent = new Intent();  //Create new intent intent.setAction("com.symbol.irda.api.ACTION_REGISTER"); //Specify the IrDA action
+		Intent intent = new Intent();

+		//Specify the IrDA action
+		intent.setAction("com.symbol.irda.api.ACTION_REGISTER");

-		intent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND); //Set to run at foreground priority, with a shorter timeout interval.
+		//Set to run at foreground priority, with a shorter timeout interval intent.addFlags(Intent.FLAG_RECEIVER_FOREGROUND);

-		Intent responseIntent = new Intent(this, MyBroadcastReceiver.class); //Mention the broadcast receiver to receive the response responseIntent.putExtra("COMMAND", "UNREGISTER_CALLBACK_CALL"); //Any extras are useful
+		//Mention the broadcast receiver to receive the response Intent responseIntent = new Intent(this, MyBroadcastReceiver.class);

+		/Any extras are useful
+		responseIntent.putExtra("COMMAND", "UNREGISTER_CALLBACK_CALL"); /

 #### Identify the feedback at broadcast receiver